 Alternatively, you can print and complete a Combine and Save (Rollover) form for each account that you wish to roll in, and mail it back to us.

-Before combining accounts always compare the fees, investment options and insurance of the various super funds to ensure you are aware of penalties such as exit fees and loss of benefits that may apply.
+Before combining accounts always compare the fees, investment options and insurance of the various super funds to ensure you are aware of any loss of benefits benefits that may apply.

 Our Business Development Managers are also available to help you find and combine your super.
 They can assist you with locating your other super if you’re not sure where it is and can walk you through using your account to combine all your super.